RussellJQA/tau-robotframework/exercise-06/README.md

-# EXERCISE 06
-## BASICS OF KEYWORDS (45 MIN)
-### PURPOSE:
+# Basics of Keywords

+## Purpose:
-The purpose of this exercise is for participants to learn how to create a custom keyword.
+The purpose of this exercise is for participants to learn how to create a custom keyword

-### CHALLENGE (20 MIN):
+## Learning Objectives:

+- Automators will state the characters used to delimit parts of a keyword usage
+- Automators will create a custom keyword
+- Automators will be able to state the section of the file a keyword must go in
+- Automators will be able to define what makes robotframework so powerful
+- Automators will be able to restate the 3 places a keyword can be defined

+## Challenge:

-Create and use a keyword in your robot file called “Navigate To Home Page".
+Create and use a keyword in your robot file called "Navigate to Home Page" (20 min)

-### EXTRA CREDIT:
-Determine if anything else should be a keyword and create that keyword for it.
+**Extra Credit:** Determine if anything else should be a keyword and create that keyword for it.